josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🌍_National_Storytime/📖_russia_a_cheat_sheet_for_the_british.md

 ---

-# 🕯️ VI.
-Britain Often Exoticises What It Partially Shares
+## 🕯️ Britain Often Exoticises What It Partially Shares

 British discourse sometimes treats Russia as:
 - incomprehensible,